 Build health.
 Hepatitis C is a liver disease, and everything goes through your liver, whether you eat it, drink it, breathe it or apply it to your skin.
 Before you eat something, ask yourself, “Is this good for my liver?”
 Question every drug, supplement and food.
 Don’t drink alcohol, not even a little.
 If it is hard to stop drinking, get some help.
 Be sure you are up to date on all immunizations.
 Don’t forget that the liver connects to your entire body.
 Strive for daily exercise, healthy nutrition, good nightly sleep and other ways to improve your health.

 Protect yourself and others.
 Hepatitis C is transmitted when the blood of an infected person passes into the blood of an uninfected person.
 Hep C is not passed by hugging, kissing or sharing food.
 Learn ways to prevent passing hepatitis C to others and how to keep yourself safe once you are cured.

 Never give up hope.
 The majority of people who have hepatitis C can be cured.
-Even if the current treatments seem like more than you want to go through right now, easier ones are in the hepatitis C treatment pipeline.
+Even if you don’t respond to your initial treatment, other hep C medications are available.

 For more information on dealing with your hep C diagnosis, click here.